-Operation and maintenance of the project are funded annually under the Corps’ Civil Works Operation and Maintenance appropriation.
-Mississippi River funding allocated to the St. Paul District in recent fiscal years has ranged from $60 million to $70 million.
+Operation and maintenance of the project is funded annually under the Corps’ Civil Works Operations and Maintenance appropriation.
+Mississippi River funding allocated to the St. Paul District in recent fiscal years has hovered around $100 million.

-The project was authorized as part of the River and Harbor Act approved July 3, 1930.
-The act authorized the construction, repair and preservation of public works on river and harbors and for other purposes.
+The project was authorized as part of the Rivers and Harbors Act approved July 3, 1930.
+The act authorized the construction, repair, and preservation of public works on rivers and harbors and for other purposes.

 Dam Gate & Bridge Painting LD 5 $22,400,000

 Auxiliary Lock Closure LD 8 & 9 $9,000,000

 Miter Gates / Anchorages LD 3 & 4 $15,300,000

 Dewatering Inspection /Maint.
 LD2 $4,900,000

 FY 2024 Infrastructure Initiative and Jobs Act (IIJA):

 Dam Gate Maintenance LD 5A $16,400,000